-Weave installation can cost anywhere from $100 to $600.
+“Anywhere from $200 to $1,500, depending on the type of install because of the variety that we have, the price varies,” says Jhas, StyleSeat Pro and Los Angeles hairstylist.
 The hair for a weave can cost between $85 and $600.
 Many factors can increase these prices, like the quality of the hair you get for the weave and the salon you go to.
 You’ll typically need to pay more if you want a high-quality weave.

 However, buying hair for your weave isn’t as easy as picking the most expensive bundle at the store.
 You need to consider all of the different types available, like virgin hair or Remy hair.
 Your budget and lifestyle also play major roles when picking your final look.

-We’ll go over different factors that help answer the question, “how much do weaves cost?” so you can get a better idea of how you can get the best look for your budget.
+Let’s dive into different factors to see which play a role in weave cost to get a better idea of how you can get the best look for your budget.

 You must first choose between human and synthetic hair.
 Human hair is considered better quality, but significantly more expensive.